jmyers7/book/_sources/chapters/11-optim.md

 Do problems 2 and 3 on the worksheet.
 ```

 Of course, one can often prevent divergence by simply using a smaller learning rate, but sometimes a large _initial_ learning rate is desirable to help the algorithm quickly find the neighborhood of a minimizer.
-So, what we desire is a scheme to shrink the learning rate from (relatively) large values to (relatively) smaller ones as the algorithm runs.
-This scheme is called a _learning rate schedule_.
+So, what we desire is a scheme to shrink the learning rate from large values to smaller ones as the algorithm runs.
+This scheme is called a _learning rate schedule_, and it is implemented by adding an extra _decay rate_ parameter to the gradient descent algorithm:

 ```{prf:algorithm} Single-variable gradient descent with learning rate decay
 :label: single-variable-gd-alg